ramanks19/spring-boot-microservices-sample/README.md

 # Spring Boot + Microservices
-A simple Spring boot application that demonstrates the usage of Microservices using Spring Boot, REST API, Spring Cloud etc.
+A simple Spring boot application that demonstrates the usage of Microservices using Spring Boot, REST API, Spring Cloud, Hystrix etc.